Dicke superradiant enhancement of the heat current in circuit QED: The Dicke-superradiant heat valve

-Notably, Eq.~\eqref{eq:Q_steady} reveals that the steady-state heat current does not explicitly depend on the sum of coherence terms such as $\langle \hat{J}_+ \hat{J}_- \rangle$ and $\langle \hat{J}_- \hat{J}_+ \rangle$, which are significant in the context of superradiant emission and is associated with the super-extensive scaling.
-Instead, the steady-state heat current is controlled by $\hat{J}_z$, which can be represented as a sum of $N$ local terms, $\hat{J}_z=\sum_{j=1}^N \hat{\sigma}^{(j)}_z$.
-This suggests the absence of super-extensive scaling due to superradiant effects in this context.
+Notably, Eq.~\eqref{eq:heatcurrent4} reveals that the steady-state heat current does not explicitly depend on the sum of the non-local coherent terms that are present in $\langle \hat{J}_+ \hat{J}_- \rangle$ and $\langle \hat{J}_- \hat{J}_+ \rangle$, which are typically associated with a super-extensive behavior in the context of superradiant emission.
+Instead, the steady-state heat current is controlled by the operator $\hat{J}_z$, which can be represented as a sum of $N$ local terms, $\hat{J}_z=\sum_{j=1}^N \hat{\sigma}^{(j)}_z$.
+This would suggest the absence of a super-extensive scaling due to superradiant effects in this context.
+Indeed, upper bounding the expectation value $\langle -\hat{J}_z\rangle$ in Eq.~(\ref{eq:heatcurrent4}) with $N/2$, we find the following exact upper bound

+revealing that, for large values of $N$, the heat current cannot scale more than linearly in the number of qubit.
+It is interesting to notice that the bound in Eq.~(\ref{eq:q_max}), which is saturable in the thermodynamic limit $N\to\infty$ (see Subsec.~\ref{ss:fixedsub}), has a ``Landauer-B{\"u}ttiker-like'' dependence on the temperature of the baths \cite{buttiker_prb_1985,landauer_1957}, and is analogous to the heat current flowing through a harmonic oscillator coupled to bosonic heat baths \cite{segal_prl_2005} - but enhanced by a factor $N$.
+Intuitively this can be expected because, in the thermodynamic limit, the collective spin operators effectively become bosonic operators \cite{ressayre_1975}, and should thus behave similarly to a harmonic oscillator.
+However, the rates are here increased by a factor $N$ since the qubits are coupled in parallel.

-Surprisingly, despite this initial indication, as we will show below the steady-state heat current $\dot{Q}_\text{h}$ can exhibit a super-extensive scaling.
-This arises from the conservation of $\hat{J}^2$ and the consequent non-trivial occupation of different subspaces with different $J$.
-The steady-state density matrix $\hat{\rho}^{\rm( s)}$, as indicated by Eq.~\eqref{eq:rho}, is not purely thermal and encodes coherences between different qubits.
-As shown below, the presence of these coherences in this state can lead to a super-linear scaling of the heat current even at the steady state.
+Surprisingly, despite the linear scaling of $\dot{Q}_\text{h}^{\text{max}}$ with $N$, below we show that the heat current $\dot{Q}_\text{h}$ can nonetheless exhibit a super-extensive scaling in the finite-size regime.
+Indeed, if the qubit were in a global thermal state, it can be shown from Eq.~(\ref{eq:heatcurrent4}) that the scaling would be linear, since the thermal state is a tensor product of local qubit states.
+However, since $\hat{J}^2$ is conserved, the steady-state density matrix $\hat{\rho}^{\rm( s)}$, as indicated by Eq.~\eqref{eq:rho}, may not be purely thermal, and the presence of coherence between different qubits can enable a non-linear dependence of the heat current on the qubit number $N$.